 After you deleted your data in your account, rotating off-line backup files can continue to exist for up to 30 days according to GDPR guidelines.

 Server log files can contain client IP addresses and user agent strings from connecting computers.
-These log files are rotated by logrotate and destroyed automatically within at most seven days.
+These log files are destroyed automatically within at most seven days.

 Law requires us to maintain up-to-date records of our membership data.
 This is the data you enter in the join.codeberg.org form if you wish to join the Codeberg e.V., name, address, contact address and bank connection.
 This record is encrypted with public-key encryption immediately after form submission.
 In addition to the data record entered by the user, the join form adds the registration timestamp and client IP, to detect and block abuse.